Snowflake-Labs/snowflake-demo-streamlit/CSS Based Widget Customization/README.md

 ![](../shared_assets/sis-header.jpeg)

 # CSS Based Widget Customization in Streamlit
 This application will help you understand the basic structure of some of the most popular Streamlit widgets.
-Each page contains an editor to allow you to test these CSS changes.
+Each page shows the CSS code and how it changes a Streamlit widget's UX.

 Note: This app requires Streamlit v1.39 or higher.